On this page:

 - Requests to match offers from other college or universities; Trinity University does not change or negotiate awards based on comparisons with financial aid awards received from other colleges.

 Appeals must be made in writing and must include a detailed description of the circumstance as well as appropriate documentation.
 We must first confirm the accuracy of the information provided on your aid application(s), therefore you must also provide verification documents.
-Materials must be received via US Postal mail; or fax.
-Due to security concerns, it is not recommended for students to email sensitive financial information.
+Materials may be sent via US Postal mail, email via an encrypted message; or fax.

 The review of your Special Circumstances Appeal will be completed by a committee.
-Written notification regarding the outcome of the review is typically sent within 10 to 14 days of receipt although additional processing time may be needed if more information is required.
+Notification regarding the outcome of the review is typically sent within 10 to 14 days of receipt although additional processing time may be needed if more information is required.